MRJOHN5ON/SocialQAproject/README.md

-# SocialQAproject
+# Social QA Project

-This is an ongoing repo for The Social QA Bootcamp course by Steven Boutcher. https://thesocialqa.com/ The course is focused on learning Playwright framework.
+This is an ongoing repo for The Social QA Bootcamp course by Steven Boutcher.
+[Social QA Bootcamp](https://stevenboutcher.thrivecart.com/social-qa-bootcamp/).
+The course is focused on learning the Playwright framework.